SoftwareHeritage/swhapguide/SWHAP@Paris.md

 -->

 Now you are ready to (re-)create the development history of the software.
-First, create a new empty _orphan_ branch, clean of any commit history.
+First, create a new _orphan_ branch, clean of any commit history, and cleared of all pre-existing content.
+The branch should be empty before starting the process.
 You can name this new branch `SourceCode`.
-Then, successively commit the source code files of each version from the `browsable source code` into the `versionned source code` folder, updating the commits metadata to reflect historical development.
+Then, successively commit the source code files of each version from the `browsable_source_code` of the `main branch` into the new empty `SourceCode` branch, updating the commits metadata to reflect historical development.
 The content of the branch should be cleared between two commits.

 <!--First you need to create a branch Source Code, with the